The Best Manual and Electric Breast Pumps for Every Mom

 Best Breast Pumps for Frequent Use

 Most breast pumps are made for moms who are both nursing and pumping throughout their typical day.
 To succeed, it’s essential that you choose a breast pump designed for this level of use, which will likely be a double electric breast pump.

-Exclusively pumping puts added stress and demand on your equipment to meet the same needs without any assistance from baby.
-To succeed, it’s important that you choose a breast pump designed to withstand this level of use.
+Exclusively pumping puts added stress on your equipment, as it is required to meet greater demand.
 Even among our own products, the only breast pump we recommend for an exclusively pumping mom is our Symphony® Breast Pump, which has been clinically proven to initiate, build, and maintain breast milk supply for the mom and baby who are unable to breastfeed.